 7 Ways to Deal with Temper Tantrums in Toddlers

-Anxiety is the result of a given situation that needs to be clarified and managed to calm down the child.
-As a teacher, you need to recognize this legitimate emotion without getting nervous from your side.
+Anxiety is the result of a specific situation that needs clarification and management to calm the child.
+As teachers, you need to learn about these legitimate feelings without getting nervous on your part.

 1. Children learn by copying their parents (and sometimes their teachers)

-No More Tantrums is an Amazon Book dedicated to tantrum kids aged between 2 and 4 years.
-This book gives simple easy instructions to help them to manage their difficult moments.
-For more infos click on its cover.
+No More Tantrums is an Amazon book dedicated to tantrum kids aged between 2 and 4 years.
+This book gives easy instructions to help them to manage their difficult moments.
+For more details, click on its cover.